sebastianbirk/pytorch-mlops-template-azure-ml/README.md

 Your Azure environment should now be provisioned (you will have a different suffix):

 <img src="docs/images/azure_rg_overview.png" alt="azure_rg_overview" width="800"/>

+#### 1.3 Model Development with the Azure Machine Learning Compute Instance
+As part of the infrastructure provisioning,

 ### Resources
 Installing the Azure CLI: